Skip to main content

 To begin the process of printing a recipe, press the print button at the bottom of the recipe details page (as described in the recipe actions tutorial).
 You'll then be presented with the print layout modal shown in the image above.

 To select a print layout, click the desired layout displayed in the layout list.
+Options include Standard, Standard No Image, Half Sheet, Columns, and Half Sheet, Compact, No Columns.

 After selecting a print layout, you'll be able to press the print button.
 The print button will trigger your system print dialogue.